ahw/superflash.cards/README.md

 - Information about which cards have been answered correctly and incorrectly is maintained in local storage and works offline.

+# Caveats
+Consider this a work in progress.
+It works best on a phone and in fact has a weird interaction mode on desktop.

 # How To Use: The Short Version

 1. Create a Google spreadsheet and make note of the id.
 It's the long